Ridwan4D/Rt-Tour-Spots-client/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Usage
--React Awesome reveal
+- React Awesome reveal
--React-tooltip
--
+- React-tooltip

 ## Features
--It's a tour guid based project
+- It's a tour guid based project
--From this you can get ideas about different places -Connected With Database
+- From this you can get ideas about different places
+- Connected With Database
--Full responsive
+- Full responsive
--Firebase used for user security
+- Firebase used for user security
--Light mood Dark mood
+- Light mood Dark mood
--Sort list
+- Sort list
--User can add own place
+- User can add own place
--User will have personal list of his/her addition -Slider with valuable information
+- User will have personal list of his/her addition
--
+- Slider with valuable information

 ## Links